Hinshaw's Breakfast Seminar Series

 Case Law & Regulatory Changes

 Are you responsible for environmental compliance at their respective companies, a company principal and officer, a real estate developer, a lending institution or an attorney?
-If you are, join our panel of experienced environmental law attorneys on November 1, 2016, as they discuss the significant recent developments concerning the Clean Air Act, Clean Water Act, CERCLA, RCRA, NEPA, FIFRA, EPCRA, new vapor intrusion standards and new developments in the area of environmental due diligence.
+If you are, join our panel of experienced environmental law attorneys as they discuss the significant recent developments concerning the Clean Air Act, Clean Water Act, CERCLA, RCRA, NEPA, FIFRA, EPCRA, new vapor intrusion standards and new developments in the area of environmental due diligence.
 The panel will also briefly address recent case law surrounding fracking and wind energy.

 To end the session, attendees will receive a legal synopsis on the recent decision that was handed down allowing review of Army Corps determinations, and also what is considered a federally regulated water body, challenges to proposed Cattle Feeding Operation regulations, as well as proposed changes to OSHA's Crystalline Silica rules.
+This program is postponed.

 The Federal and State legal landscape governing the employment relationship is continuously changing.
 Whether it's the U. S. Department of Labor's new overtime rules, Illinois' new Child Bereavement Act or court and agency decisions/guidance under the ADA, Title VII of the Civil Rights Act, or other discrimination laws, employers should be aware of recent developments in order to comply with the law and minimize risks of claims.
 Tap into more than 35 years of labor and employment law experience on November 8, 2016, as we address these and other important legal developments.